 Our general approach to combating corruption is to encourage the public to report their experiences of corruption to us.
-While we act on these reports in a variety of ways, the result is most effective when we meet officials and a government department genuinely have received from refugees has spiked.
+While we act on these reports in a variety of ways, the result is most effective when we meet officials and a government department genuinely committed to working with us to resolve the individual reported cases and the systemic factors that underpin them.
+This project simply directs this request to the refugee communities and to the government agencies with which they are obliged to engage.
+Even though we guarantee the anonymity of those who report to us, refugees and asylum seekers are understandably hesitant.
+However, with the assistance of our partners, many of whom have established relationships of trust with affected communities, the volume of reports we have received from refugees has spiked.